Skip to main content

 Students who major in philosophy can expect to achieve the following learning goals:

-They will have read some of the major texts written by many of the historically most important philosophers.
-For example Plato, Aristotle, Augustine, Averroes, Aquinas, Hobbes, Descartes, Locke, Hume, Kant and others.
+They will have read some of the major texts written by many of the historically most important philosophers, such as Plato, Aristotle, Augustine, Averroes, Aquinas, Hobbes, Descartes, Locke, Hume, Kant and others.

-They will have read some of the very best contemporary philosophical writing.
-For example books and articles written by:
+They will have read some of the very best contemporary philosophical writing such as books and articles written by:

 They will have mastered the fundamentals of modern formal logic.